passcod/blook/src/technical/agile/index.md

 - Number of layers: 8 possibilities
 - Thickness of layers: 270
 - Thickness of partitions: 28
-- Refractive indices: 17 increments per layer, so 17×8=136 worst case
+- Refractive indices: 17 increments per layer, so 17×10=170 worst case

-Possibility space is thus at most 8×270×28×136 = **8 225 280**.
+Possibility space is thus at most 8×270×28×170 = **10 281 600**.

-Multiplied by the amount of rays to compute for each param set, we need to perform about 154 billion ray computes, or about 4 trillion individual refraction and reflection calculations.
+Multiplied by the amount of rays to compute for each param set, we need to perform about 194 billion ray computes, or about 5 trillion individual refraction and reflection calculations.
 From some early prototyping, I'm fairly confident in saying I can achieve a ray compute in at most 0.1ms.
-That would work out to a week of compute over 24 cores.
+That would work out to a week of compute over my available cores.

 ...welp, I hope I can do better!